walshbr/introduction-to-text-analysis/issues/google_ngram.md

 That massive spike we see in the use of 'scandal' is not quite matched by other forms of the word.
 In particular, the adjective form 'scandalous' enjoys more usage until the mid-nineteenth century.
 Maybe scandal as a noun, as an idea, as a thing unto itself explodes onto the scene in the mid-nineteenth century after which it can become something more a thing attached to other people, places, and events.

-To drill down more deeply into one particular scandal, check out this ngram of 'crime' in the English corpus:
+To drill down more deeply into one particular scandal relevant to this course, check out this ngram of 'crime' in the English corpus:

 <iframe name="ngram_chart" src="https://books.google.com/ngrams/interactive_chart?content=crime&year_start=1600&year_end=2000&corpus=15&smoothing=3&share=&direct_url=t1%3B%2Ccrime%3B%2Cc0" width=900 height=500 marginwidth=0 marginheight=0 hspace=0 vspace=0 frameborder=0 scrolling=no></iframe>

+According to this chart, after a drop during the early-eighteenth century, English writers discussed crime more consistently and ubiquitously than ever.

 iframe of crime in french <iframe name="ngram_chart" src="https://books.google.com/ngrams/interactive_chart?content=crime&year_start=1600&year_end=2000&corpus=19&smoothing=3&share=&direct_url=t1%3B%2Ccrime%3B%2Cc0" width=900 height=500 marginwidth=0 marginheight=0 hspace=0 vspace=0 frameborder=0 scrolling=no></iframe>